-ECG and Origo, Inc - now Cazneau Group - have been engaged by the US State Department under their Asia Pacific Partnership
+ECG and Origo, Inc were engaged by the US State Department under their Asia Pacific Partnership

 on Clean Development and Climate to catalyze investments in low carbon technologies in India and China.

-The project has yielded significant results in terms of uncovering and facilitating billions of dollars
+The project yielded significant results in terms of uncovering and facilitating billions of dollars

-of investment projects which would potentially offset hundreds of millions of tons of CO2.
+of investment projects which potentially offset hundreds of millions of tons of CO2.

 Also in the public-private sphere, ECG helped establish and grow the

-The P8 ("Pensions 8") is hosted by HRH The Prince of Wales through the University of Cambridge Programme for Sustainability Leadership.
+The P8 ("Pensions 8") was hosted by HRH The Prince of Wales through the University of Cambridge Programme for Sustainability Leadership.

-It brings together executives from leading public pension and sovereign wealth funds to build on their existing
+It brought together executives from leading public pension and sovereign wealth funds to build on their existing

 activities in the area of climate change.
-The P8 helps
+The P8 helped

 catalyze opportunities for further investment and the removal of barriers to large-scale capital deployment in climate change mitigation.